void-linux/void-docs/src/installation/guides/zfs.md

 ## Sanity Checks

-Ensure that the Dracut configuration took and the zfs module is listed with [lsinitrd(1)](https://man.voidlinux.org/lsinitrd):
+Ensure that the Dracut configuration took and the zfs module is listed in [lsinitrd(1)](https://man.voidlinux.org/lsinitrd):

 Note: It may be necessary to specify the path to the img if the kernel version